 The table below shows the approximate number of Nuclear Engineers employed by various industries.

-Those thinking about becoming a Nuclear Engineer might also be interested in the following careers:
+Those interested in being a Nuclear Engineer may also be interested in:

 More about our data sources and methodologies.